 2.8 If a person intends to bid on behalf of another, he or she must produce a letter of authority meeting the requirements of regulation 26(3) of the CPA; expressly authorizing him or her to bid on behalf of that person, and both that person and the person bidding on his or her behalf must meet the requirements of sub-regulation 26(2) of the CPA.

 2.9 All bidders whose names appear in the bidders’ record will be issued with visible bidder numbers.
 The bidders’ record and the vendors roll are available for inspection during normal business hours.

-2.10 By registering for an auction, the bidder accepts and agrees that it understands and is acquainted with auction proceedings and the bidding process.
+2.10 By registering for an auction, the bidder accepts and agrees that it understands and is acquainted with auction proceedings, the Rules of Auction and the bidding process.

 3. GENERAL ADMISSION TO AUCTION

 3.1 The right of admission to the auction is reserved and the auction house reserves the right to refuse to register any natural or juristic person at their sole discretion.

 3.2 All persons, including bidders who enter the auction business site do so at their own risk and may be subject to a random body search upon entry to the auction business site.
 The searching of all vehicles upon entry and exiting of the auction business site will be done at the auction house’s discretion.